espanido

 • ¿Te gusta el chocolate? - Do you like chocolate?

-• ¿Qué quieres comer? - What do you want to eat?
+• ¿Qué libro lees? - What book do you read?